DISCOVER MANY OF THE OPPORTUNITIES AVAILABLE TO HELP YOU PLAN FOR YOUR FINANCIAL FUTURE.

 BROKERS, ADVISORS AND CONSULTANTS

 The retail financial industry predominantly distributes its products and advice through a broker — a person who introduces a willing buyer to a willing seller of a product.
 The broker’s job is to close the transaction between their “client” and the “market.”
 For brokering this transaction, they generally get paid a commission depending upon how much product they transact, irrespective of the benefit of the transaction to the client.
-In many cases, the commission they receive depends upon the benefit to the company that manufactured the financial product — the more lucrative the product, the more commission is normally paid to the broker.1
+In many cases, the commission they receive depends upon the benefit to the company that manufactured the financial product.

 Retail products, such as mutual funds, are designed to give the general public easy access to financial markets.
 Distribution and marketing costs, together with internal trading commissions, are built into these retail products to make them profitable for the large retail brokerage firms to create, operate and distribute.

 The same money managers found within many mutual funds can also work directly with you and your advisor without the additional costs of retail products and funds.
-They will customize a plan that best meets your needs — giving you cost-effective, institutional asset management, transparency and expertise.
+They will customize a plan that best meets your needs — giving you cost-effective, institutional asset management, transparency and professional insight.

 In its simplest form, wealth management comprises three phases: